 Looking good is not shallow, vain or phoney.
-Think of it as setting an emotional and physical tone for your personal brand image.
+Think of it as setting an emotional and physical tone for your brand image.
 To do this perfectly, you need to select your colours with intent.
-The red, gold, green and black of the Ghana flag to everything on this planet expresses some form of colour phycology or colour symbolism.
+The Ghana flag’s red, gold, green and black to everything on this planet expresses some form of colour phycology or colour symbolism.

-For ages, colour has fascinated many and influenced how we choose to wear it.
-Whether in clothing or accessories, colours do so much more than just look good on you.
-They can help you stick to your goals for the day or even make you feel more confident, sexy or however you fancy based on your plan for the moment.
+For ages, colour has fascinated many and influenced how we wear it.
+Whether in clothing or accessories, colours do so much more than look good on you.
+They can help you stick to your goals for the day or even make you feel more confident, sexy or however you fancy based on your plan.

-When you know the messages that colours represent, you have the power to use them to influence those around you and yourself.
+When you know the messages that colours represent, you can use them to influence those around you and yourself.
 Are the colours you wear saying what you want them to say about you?

 Let’s Play A Colour Game

-Because the colours you wear give you the energy and the introduction that you need.
-I will guide you to discover how to select tints and shades of clothes to consciously boost your confidence, balance your body shape and emotions (heart, mind and soul)
+Because the colours you wear give you the energy and the introduction, you need.
+I will guide you to discover how to select tints and shades of clothes to consciously boost your confidence and balance your body shape and emotions (heart, mind and soul)

 Below are some fantastic tips on the right colours for an occasion or moment.

-Wear Red dress, skirt, jacket, shoes, or lipstick if it matches your personality.
+Wear a Red dress, skirt, jacket, shoes, or lipstick if it matches your personality.

 Yellow is a fantastic attention-grabbing colour to wear when you want people around you to feel happy and energetic.
-This colour is comforting, lively, optimistic, yet stimulating.
+This colour is comforting, lively, optimistic, and stimulating.

 Yellow can be worn if you want to attract attention.
 However, suppose you wish to wear it above the waistline, below, or all over.
-In that case, I recommend wearing it where you want to create a focal point you don’t mind people looking.
+In that case, I recommend wearing it where you want to create a focal point you don’t mind people looking at.

 The colour orange is all about creativity, enthusiasm, and stimulation.
 So wear this colour when you have enough energy because children respond heartily to this colour.